-A far-right white supremacist group in Canada now has a website full of homoerotic furry artwork after a quick thinking Canadian purchased the domain from under them.
+The website of a far-right white supremacist group now hosts loads of homoerotic furry artwork after a quick-thinking Canadian purchased the domain from under them.

 The Wolves of Odin, who refer to themselves as “The Clann,” gained public attention last month when they confronted a group of worshippers at a mosque in Edmonton.

 Following news reports of their antics, Brady Grumpelt felt compelled to somehow reverse the negativity created by the white nationalist group.

 His answer – buy a website in their name and plaster it with homoerotic illustrations of wolves.

 Visitors to WolvesOfOdin.ca expecting to find racist and hateful material find only disappointment.
 Instead of racism, they discover furry gay erotica characters.

 Grumpelt spoke to VICE about what inspired him to fight hate with humour.
 He once saw Wolves of Odin members causing a disturbance at a bar where he worked.